ukasz1/online-portfolio/README.md

 # Porfolio

-This is my web portfolio.
+This is my portfolio (see 👉[online version](https://mitkowski-portfolio.netlify.app/)👈) .
 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-See [online here](https://mitkowski-portfolio.netlify.app/).

 <img src="https://github.com/ukasz1/essentials/blob/main/portfolio/view.png?raw=true" />

+## Description

+This is my web portfolio.
+It tells a few words about me, shows my best projects and gives an information about certificates I have.

 ## Goals